Dollar claws back some of its losses ahead of jobs data

 Rising Treasury yields are traditionally associated with a stronger dollar.
 But Nordea Markets currency strategist Niels Christensen said that “bond investors are selling out of U.S. Treasuries and at the same time liquidating out of their long U.S. dollar positions”.

 Still, with some euro profit-taking ahead of the non-farm numbers due later on Friday, the dollar recovered marginally.
-Against a basket of currencies, the greenback rose 0.2 percent.
-Against the euro, it gained 0.2 percent on the day to $1.2490, but that still left the single currency within sight of last week’s three-year high of $1.2538.
+Against a basket .DXY of currencies, the greenback rose 0.2 percent.
+Against the euro, it gained 0.2 percent on the day to $1.2490 EUR=, but that still left the single currency within sight of last week's three-year high of $1.2538.

 A survey released on Thursday showed that euro zone manufacturing continued to boom last month, bolstering the view that the European Central Bank is on track to normalise monetary policy.